Why This Matters

 Time Value of Money Principles

-• A dollar today is worth more than a dollar tomorrow—this isn't just inflation; it's about the opportunity to earn returns on that dollar starting now
+- A dollar today is worth more than a dollar tomorrow.
+This isn't just about inflation.
+It's about the opportunity to earn returns on that dollar starting now.
+A dollar you can invest today at 5% becomes $1.05 in a year; a dollar received in a year is just a dollar.

 Linear Growth: Simple Interest

-Simple interest represents the most straightforward way to calculate returns.
+Simple interest is the most straightforward way to calculate returns.
 Interest accrues only on the original principal, creating predictable, linear growth over time.

 Simple Interest Calculation

-Compare: Simple interest vs. compound interest—both use principal and rate, but simple interest ignores previously earned interest while compound interest builds on it.
+Compare: Simple interest vs. compound interest: both use principal and rate, but simple interest ignores previously earned interest while compound interest builds on it.
 For short periods, the difference is minimal; over years, compound interest dramatically outpaces simple interest.
-If an FRQ gives you a multi-year scenario, default to compound unless told otherwise.
+If a problem gives you a multi-year scenario, default to compound unless told otherwise.

 Exponential Growth: Compound Interest

 Compound interest is where money truly grows.
-Interest earns interest, creating exponential rather than linear growth—the mathematical engine behind wealth accumulation.
+Interest earns interest, creating exponential rather than linear growth.

 Compound Interest Calculation

-• Compounding frequency matters—monthly compounding beats annual compounding; the more frequent, the higher the effective return
+- Compounding frequency matters.
+Monthly compounding beats annual compounding at the same nominal rate.
+The more frequent the compounding, the higher the effective return.

 Continuous Compounding

-• Used in advanced financial models—derivatives pricing, theoretical rate comparisons, and situations requiring mathematical elegance
+- Used in advanced financial models.
+Derivatives pricing (Black-Scholes, for instance), theoretical rate comparisons, and situations requiring mathematical elegance rely on continuous compounding.

 Comparing Rates: Nominal vs. Effective

 Not all interest rates tell the same story.
-The stated rate on a financial product often differs from what you actually earn or pay—understanding this gap is essential for accurate comparisons.
+The stated rate on a financial product often differs from what you actually earn or pay, and understanding this gap is essential for accurate comparisons.

 Nominal Interest Rate vs. Effective Interest Rate

-• Effective rate captures true cost or return—it accounts for compounding, revealing what you actually pay or earn annually
+- Effective rate captures the true cost or return.
+It accounts for compounding, revealing what you actually pay or earn on an annual basis.

 Effective Annual Rate (EAR)